 - No posting may contain information that violates antitrust laws.

-- In light of these prohibitions, do not communicate on the community for the purpose of agreeing with others, or post any non-public material, on competitively sensitive topics such as:
+- In light of these prohibitions, do not post non-public material or for the purpose of coming to an agreement with others on competitively sensitive topics such as:

 - Current or future prices, billing rates, billing procedures, managed care discounts, or reimbursement levels;